 Upgrade the data center gateway

-sudo rpm -U <new data center gateway installer rpm>The "-U" argument instructs the installer to perform an upgrade.
+sudo rpm -U <new data center gateway installer rpm>

 sudo apt --only-upgrade install ./<new data center gateway installer deb>

-- Check the data center gateway status and connection.
+- Check the data center gateway status and data center gateway network connections.

 rpm -q --info <data center gateway package name>